TikhonJelvis/RL-book/book/abstracts.md

 ## Abstract

 This chapter provides the entry into the world of Reinforcement Learning (RL) algorithms.
-The chapter starts by restricting the RL problem to a very simple one—one where the state space is small and manageable as a table enumeration (known as tabular RL) and where one has to calculate the Value Function for a Fixed Policy (known as the Prediction problem).
+The chapter starts by restricting the RL problem to a very simple one—where the state space is small and manageable as a table enumeration (known as tabular RL) and where one has to calculate the Value Function for a Fixed Policy (known as the Prediction problem).
 The restriction to Tabular Prediction makes it very easy to understand the core concepts of Monte-Carlo (MC) and Temporal-Difference (TD).
-This is then extended to the problem of Prediction with function approximation, enabling handling of large state spaces.
+This is then extended to the problem of Prediction with function approximation, enabling the handling of large state spaces.
 Comparisons and contrasts are made between the MC and TD techniques.
 The chapter ends with coverage of the TD(lambda) algorithm, which enables one to find a continuum of algorithms between MC and TD by tuning the lambda parameter and playing the bias-variance tradeoff.

 # Chapter 12: Monte-Carlo and Temporal-Difference for Control